Veterinarian (Livestock): Educational Requirements

 Most students complete bachelor's degree programs before attending veterinary school.
 Some schools offer pre-veterinary programs but there isn't a specific major required for prospective livestock veterinarians.
 Students can consider pursuing programs in animal science or related subjects that include the required pre-veterinary courses, such as animal nutrition, chemistry, biology, zoology and microbiology.
 Individuals will need to take a standardized test, such as the Graduate Record Examination (GRE) or Veterinary College Admission Test (VCAT), depending on the school to which they apply.

 In order to specialize as a livestock veterinarian, individuals need to complete a residency or internship program.
-Prospective livestock veterinarians can consider programs in food animals, large animals or programs in a specific animal, such as cattle.
+Prospective livestock veterinarians can consider programs in food animals, large animals or programs about specific animals, such as cattle or horses.
 Both internships and residencies pay stipends and include supervised training, research opportunities and teaching experiences.
-Most internships lasts a year while residencies can last three or four.
+Most internships last a year, while residencies can last three or four.
 Another difference between these program types is that upon completion of a residency, an individual can become board certified in his or her specialty.

 Related to Veterinarian (Livestock): Educational Requirements